-Join us at a Death Café the first Thursday of every month noon to 1:30, upstairs at Just Us Café, 5896 Spring Garden Road in Halifax.
+Join us at a Death Café the first Thursday of every month noon to 1:30, Women’s Council House, 989 Young Avenue, corner of Inglis, in Halifax, south ramp entrance in Halifax.

 Death Café is a monthly community gathering where people come to just talk, ask questions, and learn all manner of fascinating things about the D word.

 Expect to laugh a little, and leave with one thing you never knew before.